-- The smell of pumpkin spice reminds us of deadlines for cover and endsheets.
+- Check your deadlines for cover and endsheets.

-- If spreads are being designed without a consistent set of fonts or design templates, HALT.
+- If spreads are being created without a consistent set of fonts or design templates, HALT.
 Don’t make more work for your staff.
-Set some ground rules before you get too far.
+Set ground rules before you get too far.

 - Make sure every page or spread has a folio.

 - Are your staffers keeping up with who’s doing what?
 Remember: All stories and photos need bylines.

 - Set up character styles and make sure your whole staff knows how to use them consistently.
 Make a chart and put them on the wall so everyone can see.

 - Kick off all that senior hoopla before senioritis sets in.
 Get ads, superlatives — if you do those — and senior features done before they become scarce.

 - Have you set mini-deadlines yet?
 Make sure you are getting pages done in small chunks.

 - It may be time to raise book prices.
 Make sure to have a big sales push before you do!

 - Check in with your staffers.
 Make sure teams are getting along.